Tensions soar at border as China increases number of troops

 Even as both sides are locked in a war of words, India has rejected allegations by Beijing that the Indian troops were responsible for triggering tensions.
 The Chinese have in fact hindered Indian patrols, India has further said.

-Meanwhile the Chinese military has been fast increasing its troops in areas around Pangong Two Lake and Galwan Valley along the Line of Actual Control in Ladakh.
+Meanwhile, the Chinese military has been fast increasing its troops in areas around Pangong Two Lake and Galwan Valley along the Line of Actual Control in Ladakh.
 China is trying to send a clear signal that it is not ready to end the confrontation with the Indian Army.
 The Chinese side has increased its presence in the Galwan Valley and has erected around 100 tents in the past two weeks.
 It has also been bringing in machinery for possible construction of bunkers, despite the stiff protest by the Indian troops.

 In this backdrop Indian Army Chief, General M M Naravane paid a visit to the headquarters of the 14 Corps in Leh and reviewed the situation with the top commanders.